jtremblay/ShotgunMG/README.md

 This repository contains an implementation of the ShotgunMG pipeline (https://doi.org/10.1093/bib/bbac443) for Nextflow.
 The original pipeline implemented with the GenPipes workflow management system is available here: https://bitbucket.org/jtremblay514/nrc_pipeline_public.

 All the modules defined in the ```shotgunmg.config``` file should be installed and functional.
 The nrc_tools utilities can be found here: https://bitbucket.org/jtremblay514/nrc_tools_public .
 Briefly, this pipeline takes a set of raw reads (i.e. short Illumina reads), performs quality control and co-assemble the QC-controlled reads.
 These reads are then mapped against the co-assembly to generate contig and gene abundance matrices.
 The co-assembly is also processed through a gene caller (i.e. Prodigal).
 Resulting genes are functionally annotated using hmmsearch vs pfam; hmmsearch vs kofam and rpsblast vs COG.
 Taxonomic annotations are assigned using the CAT package.
+Finally, MAGs are generated using MetaBAT2.
+End results are included in the ```output/``` directory.
+Ultimately, this pipeline processes raw fastqs into gene and contig abundance matrices and functional and taxonomic annotation files.

+A replicated simple mock community dataset is available here https://doi.org/10.5281/zenodo.7140751 and is a good dataset to test this pipeline.
+A fully functional implementation of the pipeline is available as a Docker image: https://cloud.docker.com/u/julio514/repository/docker/julio514/centos

 This project is in development - more coming soon.

 ```
 ###############################################################################